lake-wg/edhoc/draft-ietf-lake-edhoc.md

 After receiving SUITES_R, the Initiator can determine which cipher suite to select (if any) for the next EDHOC run with the Responder.

 If the Initiator intends to contact the Responder in the future, the Initiator SHOULD remember which selected cipher suite to use until the next message_1 has been sent, otherwise the Initiator and Responder will likely run into an infinite loop where the Initiator selects its most preferred cipher suite and the Responder sends an error with supported cipher suites.
-After a successful run of EDHOC, the Initiator MAY remember the selected cipher suite to use in future EDHOC sessions.
+After a completed EDHOC session, the Initiator MAY remember the selected cipher suite to use in future EDHOC sessions.
 Note that if the Initiator or Responder is updated with new cipher suite policies, any cached information may be outdated.

 Note that the Initiator's list of supported cipher suites and order of preference is fixed (see {{asym-msg1-form}} and {{init-proc-msg1}}).
 Furthermore, the Responder SHALL only accept message_1 if the selected cipher suite is the first cipher suite in SUITES_I that the Responder also supports (see {{resp-proc-msg1}}).
 Following this procedure ensures that the selected cipher suite is the most preferred (by the Initiator) cipher suite supported by both parties.
 For examples, see {{ex-neg}}.